zsquareplusc/lttp-backup/README.txt

 - commands
   - list one file in all backups
   - grep contents of [one] file[s] in all backups
+  - restore recursively, optionally redirect to new location
+  - cp -r
+  - autoclean -> remove incomplete backups
 - differential time specs: lttp cat /some/file -t "1 month ago"
 - change detection via hash sums or other means? there may be applications that change files, keeping the size and faking the mtime.
-- do not cross filesystems
+- do not cross filesystems, stat/st_dev
 - automatically load config file from target location
-- timeit
-- secure
 - timespec module, regexp
 - profile module
   - search ~/.lttp and ./lttp
+- config file_
+  - include PATH
+  - force-copy PATTERN
+- XXX check if fnmatch works with full paths